tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Define the client-server model as a structure that outlines the relationship and flow of communication between two components: a client and a server.

   * A **client** is any tool or application that is used to connect to or communicate with a server.
-This includes internet browsers, mobile devices, and command line terminals, just to name a few.
+This includes internet browsers, mobile devices, and command-line terminals, just to name a few.
 Clients submit requests to servers, and clients receive responses from servers.

   * A **server** is a computer program, device, or hardware.
 Servers run some form of application and are tasked with interacting and providing functionality to clients.
 Servers receive requests from clients, and servers send responses back to clients.